alanlcurry/ShaperOrigin/README.md

 ### Affinity Designer 2 Groups

 Shaper Origin attributes can be set at the group level.
-The attributes apply to only that group.
+The attributes only apply to that group of elements.
+Shaper: attributes specified on a specific layer will override the group level shaper: attributes.

+*Note: Frame Text Tool layers must be in a group for shaper: attributes to be specified for the text.

 Example:

 ![AD2 Groups](img/groups.png)